andreaordonselli/qgis2o.gis/README.md

     <li>@pcav</li>
 </ul>

-<p>Obviously, qgis2opengis could not exist without the following monumental
+<p>All of this could not exist without the following monumental
 software:</p>
 <ul>
     <li>QGIS</li>
     <li>OpenLayers</li>
 </ul>

-<p>Thanks are also due for major code contributions to:</p>
+<p>Thanks are also due for major code contributions of qgis2web, to:</p>
 <ul>
     <li>@akbargumbira</li>
     <li>@lucacasagrande</li>